Website Terms & Conditions and General Terms & Conditions

 All of these contacts are in full view of parents/guardians and the public in general, so unlikely to be open to question.

-Artistes and staff are aware that they should not exchange e-mail addresses or social media contacts with children and young people, and that any requests to contact artistes should go via Zippos Face book page, Twitter or website, where they will be reviewed and actioned.
+Artistes and staff are aware that they should not exchange email addresses or social media contacts with children and young people, and that any requests to contact artistes should go via the Zippos Facebook page or website, where they will be reviewed and actioned.

 2 Who is the lead person for ensuring children are Safeguarded? – (see Addendum 2 for further details)